-9999 Not applicable (YSTARTWK=9999, blank or REFYEAR-YSTARTWK > 2) Blank No answer
+9999 Not applicable (YSTARTWK=9999, blank or REFYEAR-YSTARTWK > 2)

-YSTARTWK \neq 9999, blank and REFYEAR - YSTARTWK \leq 2 (people in employment, having started working for this employer or as self-employed less than two years ago)
+YSTARTWK $\neq$ 9999, blank and REFYEAR - YSTARTWK <=2 (people in employment, having started working for this employer or as self-employed less than two years ago)

 This information is valuable for estimating the degree of fluidity in the labour market and in identifying the areas of economic activity where the turnover of labour is rapid or otherwise.
 Along with the variable MSTARTWK, the variable could be used to monitor the promotion of flexibility combined with employment security.